GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/labs/exercise-3.md

     const housingLocationId = Number(this.route.snapshot.params['id']);
     this.housingLocation = this.housingService.getHousingLocationById(housingLocationId);
   }
+}
 ```

 </details>

 Time to make the `DetailsComponent` looks prettier.
-Open `src/app/details/details.component.css` and ask copilot to create css style.
-Make sure you keep the `src/app/details/details.component.ts` file open too, this will give hint to copilot.
+Open `src/app/details/details.component.css` and ask copilot to generate css style class for html element in `details.component.ts`.
+You can drag and drop both `details.component.ts` and `details.component.css` into copilot chat, this will help copilot to understand existing layouts.

 <details>
   <summary>Hint - Possible Solution</summary>